DrewRoss5/Courier/README.md

 - Allow for multiple chats simulataneously (each chat having its own "tab")
 - Add support for Windows
 - Impement user IDs based on the RSA Private Key for user verification
+    - This can likely be implemented using a signature of arbitrary bytes

 # Installation and Setup
 ## Linux Installation